suhaswankhede121/Bynri_Backend_Task_GasUtility/README.md

 This is the task given by Bynry Inc....

 Stages I have completed:
-stage 1: I craeted a Model Package that has all required data of customer and Service Request stage 2: created the repository for customer and service request stage 3: created service package that provide implementation service to customer and service request stage 4: Finally, created the Controller (Most Important) here I created RestFul Api's for Customer and Service Request
+stage 1: I craeted a Model Package that has all required data of customer and Service Request "\n""\n" stage 2: created the repository for customer and service request stage 3: created service package that provide implementation service to customer and service request stage 4: Finally, created the Controller (Most Important) here I created RestFul Api's for Customer and Service Request